ethereum/ethereum-org-website/src/content/developers/tutorials/all-you-can-cache/index.md

         );
 ```

 This function sends five values.
-We know that the fifth value is ignored because it is not a valid cache entry.
+We know that the fifth value is ignored because it is not a valid cache entry, which would have caused a revert had it not been included.

 ```solidity
         (_success, _callOutput) = _cacheAddr.call(_callInput);